everx-labs/ton-labs-contracts/solidity/safemultisig/README.md

 <QR code>
 ```

-Copy the message text or scan the QR code and [broadcast](#411-broadcast-previously-generated-message) the message online..
+Copy the message text or scan the QR code and [broadcast](#411-broadcast-previously-generated-message) the message online.

 ## 4.10.
 Generate deploy message offline

 If needed, signed deploy message can be generated without immediately broadcasting it to the blockchain.
-Generated message can be [broadcasted]](#411-broadcast-previously-generated-message) later.
+Generated message can be [broadcasted](#411-broadcast-previously-generated-message) later.

 ```bash
 tonos-cli deploy_message [--raw] [--output <path_to_file>] [--sign <deploy_seed_or_keyfile>] [--wc <int8>] [--abi <contract.abi.json>] <contract.tvc> <params>